mdang/ga-lessons/html/LESSON.md

 </html>
 ```

+Explain the difference between doctypes, what to always use but beware of XHTML and HTML doctypes also

 > **I Do** Create HTML elements listed above and display for the class to see

+#### What are HTML attributes?

+#### What 3 attributes are present in all HTML tags?

+* id
+* class
+* style

 #### What is semantic HTML and why it matters